funwithbrains/funwithbrains.github.io/_mafia/setups/messy-mafia.md

 >
 > You know what's going on better than anyone else.
 You are a Journalist!
 >
-> * **Awareness**: At the start of the game, you will be told which power roles are being used in the game.
+> * **Awareness**: At the start of the game, you will be told how many of each role is present in the game, except that one of the role counts will be too low by 1

 > #### Bodyguard
 >